rconverso99/AI-Agents-for-Ambiguity-Resolution-and-Question-Answering-on-Knowledge-Graphs/README.md

 The system can detect ambiguous sentences, generate all possible interpretations, and add them to the conversation graph.
 If multiple interpretations exist, the chatbot asks for clarification.

 **Example:**
-*"Anna watches Francesco while crossing the street"*
+*"Anna guarda Francesco mentre attraversa la strada"*

-* Interpretation 1: Anna is crossing the street.
+* Interpretation 1: Anna sta attraversando la strada.
-* Interpretation 2: Francesco is crossing the street.
+* Interpretation 2: Francesco sta attraversando la strada.

 Graphs for each interpretation: